-Exhibiting In A U.S. Trade Show: Consider A Temporary Import Bond
+Exhibiting In A US Trade Show: Consider A Temporary Import Bond

 Among the most easily confused or missed of the import bonds, the Temporary Import Bond (TIB) is the perfect tool for a particular kind of import, namely, brief stays in the US with the intention of being returned within a set timeframe.
 Most famously, this bond is used for exhibitions, trade shows, repairs, and assembly.